cscsCSCScscs/pyodbc/Connecting-to-SQL-Server-from-Mac-OSX.md

 #### Edit the freetds.conf configuration file

-The `freetds.conf` file is usually located in directory `/usr/local/etc/`.
-However, Homebrew will create this file as a soft link to the real file located here `/usr/local/Cellar/freetds/<version>/etc/freetds.conf`.
-Check this location with `tsql -C`.
-The default file already contains a bunch of stuff, but all you need to do is add your server information to the end, as follows:
+The `freetds.conf` file is usually located in directory `/usr/local/etc/`, which will be a symlink to the actual file as installed by Homebrew.
+Check the specific location of the `freetds.conf` file by running `tsql -C`.
+The default file already contains a standard example configuration, but all you need to do is add your server information to the end, as follows:

 ```
 [MYMSSQL]